anandapurva55/Board-Game-Review-Prediction/README.md

 # Board-Game-Review-Prediction

-This is a machine learning project for board game review prediction developed using both Linear Regression Model and Random Forest Classifier in Python.
+This is a board game review prediction model developed using machine learning algorithms Linear Regression and Random Forest Classifier in Python.

 Random Forest Classifier was found to be more efficient than Linear Regression.